CommonRoad/commonroad-scenario-designer/docs/source/details/sumo.rst

 fashion as the already existing vehicle trips, by using the random trips functionality provided by SUMO.
 This built in functionality generates trips (start, to end edge) randomly based on distributions provided for each allowed ``vClass`` on a lane.
-Therefore, removing the need to explicitly specify which vehicle classes should be generated.
+Therefore, the need to explicitly specify which vehicles classes should be generated is removed.
 Interaction between the different types then occurs during the simulation based on each agent having to wait at intersections and following traffic rules.